 Change subject at Goldsmiths

 Do you have a have an offer to study at Goldsmiths but you are not certain you have chosen the right subject?

-Dan, our Admissions Operations Manager explains how we can help:
+Jennifer, our Head of Admissions explains how we can help:

 “If you think you may be better suited to another subject, you can email us earlier than Clearing to see what your options are.
 However, if it comes around to Clearing and your ambitions have changed then definitely give us a call and we can explore what options are available to you.”

 At Goldsmiths we have an interdisciplinary ethos, which means many of our students and academics work across disciplines to create new approaches to research and subject areas.

 Psychology student, Mary, came to Goldsmiths through Clearing after changing her mind about where she wanted to study: